Obesity: General Considerations

 4) Sleep hygiene: Both quality and amount of sleep should be carefully explored.

-5) History of psychiatric disorders: When taking a history remember to inquire about physical, sexual, and psychologic abuse, internalized weight bias, mood and anxiety disorders, substance abuse, and addiction.
+5) History of psychiatric disorders: When taking a history remember to inquire about physical, sexual, and psychologic abuse, internalized weight bias, mood and anxiety disorders, substance use disorder, and addiction.
 It is important to ask relevant questions about disordered eating behaviors, such as binge eating disorder, bulimia, or night-eating syndrome.
 Identification of psychologic conditions that may impair treatment, such as attention deficit disorder or posttraumatic stress disorder, should be an integral part of history taking.

 6) Weight gain–promoting medications: Obtain a detailed history of medications that cause weight gain.